Our Story

 Erica Lee, Ph.D.

 Dr. Lee – co-lead author of the Guided Self-Management Toolkit for Families, co-presenter in the Building Bridges of Understanding course, and presenter in the behavioral health education for families videos – is Assistant Professor of Psychology in the Department of Psychiatry, Harvard Medical School; and Attending Psychologist and Training Director for the Psychology Internship Program, Boston Children's Hospital.
 She earned a BA in Psychology from Cornell University and her MA and PhD in Clinical Psychology from the University of California, Berkeley.
 She completed her internship in Clinical Psychology at Boston Children’s Hospital and post-doctoral fellowship at Harvard University.
 Dr. Lee has extensive training and experience in the dissemination, implementation, and testing of evidence-based interventions for youth presenting with a wide variety of behavioral health concerns.
 She delivers evidence-based and culturally responsive care to children, adolescents, and families within the Boston Children’s Hospital Outpatient Psychiatry Service.
 As a clinical educator, Dr. Lee provides supervision and teaching to trainees and staff in outpatient, primary care, and school settings, with the goal of expanding the behavioral health workforce and increasing access to mental health care.
 She is a national and international speaker and consultant on common youth behavioral health concerns and has won multiple awards for her teaching.
-In addition, Dr. Lee’s research focuses on risk and protective factors and treatment response among diverse youth.
+In addition, Dr. Lee’s research focuses on risk and protective factors and treatment response among youth from different backgrounds.
 She is the author of numerous academic articles and book chapters, including contributions to the Nelson Textbook of Pediatrics.
 She is also a regular contributor to the popular press, where she provides practical advice on raising healthy children, navigating parenthood, and building mental wellness.

 Keneisha Sinclair-McBride, Ph.D.

 Dr. Sinclair-McBride – co-lead author of the Guided Self-Management Toolkit for Families, co-presenter in the Building Bridges of Understanding course, and presenter in the behavioral health education for families videos – is Assistant Professor of Psychology in the Department of Psychiatry, Harvard Medical School; Attending Psychologist, Associate Chief of Integrated Behavioral Health, Associate Training Director for the Psychology Internship Program, and Digital Wellness Lab Consultant, Boston Children's Hospital.
 She received a BA in Psychology from Yale University and her MS and PhD in Clinical Psychology from Vanderbilt University.
 She completed her internship in Clinical Psychology at Boston Children’s Hospital and post-doctoral fellowship at Boston Medical Center and Boston Children's Hospital.
 Dr. Sinclair-McBride provides evidence-based therapy to children, adolescents, and families in the Boston Children’s Hospital Primary Care Center and the Outpatient Psychiatry Service.
 She also engages in the supervision and teaching of trainees in these settings.
-Dr. Sinclair-McBride currently focuses her research and administrative efforts on the assessment and treatment of common behavioral health concerns in integrated care settings serving underserved populations.
+Dr. Sinclair-McBride currently focuses her research and administrative efforts on the assessment and treatment of common behavioral health concerns in integrated care settings serving underresourced populations.
 Through her work with the Digital Wellness Lab, she provides presentations and consultation to help children and adolescents be knowledgeable and empowered citizens of the digital age.
 She is the author of numerous academic articles and book chapters in texts such as the Handbook of Pediatric Psychological Screening and Assessment in Primary Care and the Nelson Textbook of Pediatrics.
 She is regularly interviewed for popular media articles and podcasts on mental health, digital wellness, and parenting.

 Zoë Judd, M.S.